paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/bookfhr.md

 [BookFHR][1] provides discounts on airport hotels, parking, lounges and other travel services in the UK.

 During a short engagement working alongside Richard Rutter at Clearleft, I helped improve the overall user experience, with particular focus on search and booking flows.
-I also provided a more consistent visual treatment for the site, and took the opportunity to refine the company's logo.
+I also provided a more consistent visual treatment for the site, and took the opportunity to refine the company’s logo.

 [1]: https://www.bookfhr.com